sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-watermark/_index.md

 ai_search_scope: words_nodejs
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 url: /nodejs-net/working-with-watermark/
-aliases: [/python/working-with-watermark/]
-timestamp: 2025-04-16-07-02-05
+timestamp: 2025-07-09-10-05-05
 ---

 This topic discusses how to work programmatically with watermark using Aspose.Words.
 A watermark is a background image that displays behind the text in a document.
-A watermark can contain a text or an image represented by the [Watermark](https://reference.aspose.com/words/python-net/aspose.words/watermark/) class.
+A watermark can contain a text or an image represented by the [Watermark](https://reference.aspose.com/words/nodejs-net/aspose.words/watermark/) class.

 {{% alert color="primary" %}}